kodecocodes/swift-algorithm-club/Bubble Sort/README.markdown

 ##### Fourth Pass
 [ **1 2** 4 5 8 ] -> [ **1 2** 4 5 8 ]

-There is no Fifth pass
+There is no fifth pass

 #### Conclusion

-Even with the proposed optimizations, this is still a terribly inefficient sorting algorithm.
-A good alternative is [Merge Sort](https://github.com/raywenderlich/swift-algorithm-club/tree/master/Merge%20Sort), that not only is better performing, has a similar degree of dificulty to implement.
+Even with the proposed optimizations, bubble sort remains a terribly inefficient sorting algorithm.
+A good alternative is [Merge Sort](https://github.com/raywenderlich/swift-algorithm-club/tree/master/Merge%20Sort), which not only performs better, but also is equally as easy to implement.

 *Updated for the Swift Algorithm Club by Julio Brazil*